Mediterranean moray

-The Mediterranean moray (sometimes also called Roman eel, Muraena helena, زريمباية) is a fish of the moray eel family.
+The Mediterranean moray (Muraena helena) is a species of fish in the Muraenidae family.
 It has a long eel-like body and is found in the eastern Atlantic Ocean and Mediterranean Sea.
 Its bite can be dangerous to humans.

 Appearance and characteristics

 The Mediterranean moray has an elongated, eel-like body and can reach a length of 1.5 m and weigh over 15 kilograms.
 Its coloration varies from dark grey to dark brown with fine dark spots.
 The skin is slimy and without scales.
 The dorsal fin begins behind its head and continues to the caudal fin (fused with the anal fin).
-Pectoral fins are absent, teeth are long and sharp-pointed (like other morays), the mouth is long and robust and reaches behind the gills.
+Pectoral fins are absent, teeth are long and sharp-pointed (like other morays), and the mouth is long and robust and reaches behind the gills.

 Ecology

 The Mediterranean moray inhabits the coastal waters of the eastern Atlantic Ocean from the British Isles to the coast of Senegal; the waters of the Canary Islands and the Azores; and the Mediterranean Sea.
-It prefers rocky bottoms and lives in depths of from 16.5 to 264 feet (5 to 80 meters).
+It prefers rocky bottoms and lives at depths between 1 and 801 metres with the 100–300 m range the most common habitat.
 It is a solitary and territorial species.
 The Mediterranean moray spends most of the day in cavities and clefts between rocks and is more active at night.
-It hunts fish, crayfish and cephalopods, but also feeds on dead animals.
+It hunts fish, crabs and cephalopods, but also feeds on dead animals.

-The Mediterranean moray's reproduction is not well known.
-They spawn about 60,000 eggs into open water, from which planktonic transparent leptocephali hatch.